Students must have insurance

 - insured amounts

-- amount of deductible, or a mention that there is no deductible
+amount of excess, or a mention that there is no excess.

 European Health Insurance Card

 The European Health Insurance Card is recognised within the public health care services as well as by private doctors and hospitals that have signed a health insurance agreement.
-Read more about the European Health Insurance Card on the website of the European Commission.
+More information on the European Health Insurance Card can be found on the website of the website of the European Commission.